apecloud/kubeblocks/docs/user_docs/upgrade/upgrade-with-helm/upgrade-kubeblocks-to-0.9.md

 :::note

-Execute `helm -n kb-system list | grep kubeblocks` to check the current KubeBlocks version you are running, and then upgrade.
+Execute `helm -n kb-system list | grep kubeblocks` to check the current KubeBlocks version you are running, and then upgrade KubeBlocks.

 :::